Welcome

 “Stand back,” she says, “so I can open the cave.”

-She touches the stone with her hand, and the world grows dark.
+We touch the stone together, and the world grows dark.

 “What now, Keela?”

-I close my eyes, and feel the armband being opened and taken off.
+I close my eyes, and she opens the armband and removes it.

-“In a moment,” she says, “I’ll return to the entrance without you.”
+“In a moment,” she says, “a tone will sound as I return to the surface.”

 “Will I see you again, Keela?”

-“Who knows how long you will stay in the cave?”
+“Who knows how long you’ll stay in the cave!”

-“It may be a few months, or another thousand years.”
+“It may be a few months, or a hundred years.”

 I start to speak again, but she cuts me off.

-“I’m not permitted to remain here for more than a few minutes.”
+“I’m not allowed to stay here for more than a few minutes.”

 A wave of sadness comes over me.